 I was speaking in Berlin at the Best of Content Marketing conference and tried something new: I used emoji pillows for my talk.
 Let me walk you through that.
 Keep in mind the point of this article is to show how important it is to have fun at work.
 That can help everyone be engaged and even drive more results.
 It can foster creativity.

-Of course we need frontline staff to help us share the best and most unique stories for our organization.
+Of course, we need frontline staff to help us share the best and most unique stories for our organization.
 After all, they are closest to the stories.
 So here’s what I did in Berlin.

 I again did not use PowerPoint but brought emoji pillows.
-To get the party started I used the emoji pillow with the heart eyes to welcome the standing room-only crowd:
+To get the party started I used the emoji pillow with the heart eyes to welcome the standing-room-only crowd:

-Of course the sixth piece of content was C.R.A.P.
+The sixth piece of content was C.R.A.P.
 (Content Really Annoying to People).

 “To remind me not to create it.”

 Good answer.
 Here you go. <Throws emoji over.>

 So we kept talking about how to come up with better stories and how to share them and at some point I mentioned that we have to get frontline staff involved.
 They have many of the organization’s stories that are worth sharing and that impact our customers.
 I showed frontline staff through these two, which were sitting on top of a speaker – so somewhat isolated from the action: